open-mmlab/mmpose/projects/rtmpose/README.md

 - All models must by exported by `tools/deploy.py` before PoseTracker can be used for inference.
 - For the tutorial of exporting the SDK version model, see [SDK Reasoning](#%EF%B8%8F-step3-inference-with-sdk), and for detailed parameter settings of inference, see [Pipeline Reasoning](#-step4-pipeline-inference).
+- Exported SDK models (ONNX, TRT, ncnn, etc.) can be downloaded from [OpenMMLab Deploee](https://platform.openmmlab.com/deploee).
+- You can also convert `.pth` models into SDK [online](https://platform.openmmlab.com/deploee/task-convert-list).

 #### Linux